|

 Now that you have been adequately prepared, let’s begin by working on identifying some of the different types of cuts that are most commonly used in the kitchen.
 There are more than the 10 listed here, however, they are either rarely used or have faded from everyday use.

-To get started, the best way is to pick up a bag of carrots and start cutting.
-You will find that the thickness of your chef knife plays big into how easy it is to make precision vegetable cuts.
+chef knife plays big into how easy it is to make precision vegetable cuts.
 Weight and size can play a factor.
 I have had chef knives I have loved but were too heavy to wield effectively and had to downsize.

 Let’s get started on squaring off your carrot.